-One other expression of concentration that is often useful is Osmolarity, which, as you can probably guess, is Osmoles per liter.
-This is a lot like molarity except that molarity is 6.02 x 1023 molecules per liter, whereas osmolarity is 6.02 x 1023 particles per liter.
+One other expression of concentration that is often useful in physiology is Osmolarity, which, as you can probably guess, is Osmoles per liter.
+This is a lot like molarity except that molarity is 6.02×10^{23} molecules per liter, whereas osmolarity is 6.02×10^{23} particles per liter.
 At first, it may seem like molecules and particles are the same thing.
 However, if a solute dissociates (comes apart) when dissolved, you end up with more than one particle per molecule.
 Take NaCl (salt) for example.
-When you dissolve one mole of salt in water, each molecule splits in two, so you end up with 2 x (6.02 x 1023 particles) in the solution.
-Hence, a one molar NaCl solution would be a two osmolar NaCl solution (NaCl is a molecule, and Na+ and Cl+ are particles).
-Note: the actual osmolar NaCl solution is 1.6 because complete dissociation doesn't actually occur, but this will take on more significance when we talk about osmosis later in the course.
+When you dissolve one mole of salt in water, each molecule splits in two, so you end up with $2 \times (6.02 \times 10^{23} \text{ particles})$ in the solution.
+Hence, a one molar NaCl solution would be a two osmolar NaCl solution (NaCl is a molecule, and Na+ and Cl- are particles).
+This will take on more significance when we talk about osmosis later in the course.